parkan/sheltie/docs/HTTP_SPEC.md

 Used to specify the maximum number of blocks to retrieve.
 Limit should be an unsigned 64-bit integer.
 A value of `0` translates to _infinite_ blocks.

-The `blockLimit` query parameter is a Lassie specific query parameter and is not part of the [Path Gateway](https://specs.ipfs.tech/http-gateways/path-gateway/) specification.
+The `blockLimit` query parameter is a Sheltie specific query parameter and is not part of the [Path Gateway](https://specs.ipfs.tech/http-gateways/path-gateway/) specification.

 Examples:
 - `blockLimit=10` will only retrieve ten blocks